-An important part of credible data is having experienced and well-trained observers.
-A minimum of 7 days of bird identification and survey training in the field is required before surveyors can conduct surveys independently.
+An important part of gathering credible data is having experienced and well-trained observers.
+A minimum of 7 days of bird identification and survey training in the field is required before observers can conduct surveys independently.
 Many people require more than 7 days of full-time training (as many as 14 days) before they are able to detect most marsh birds that vocalize during a marsh bird survey.
-All observers should have the ability to identify all common calls of focal and nonfocal marsh bird species in their local area.
-Regularly listening to the recorded calls used for surveys can help you learn calls, but observers should also practice call identification at marshes where the focal species are frequently heard calling.
-Conduct field training during the time of day when vocalization probability is highest, typically during the 2 hours surrounding sunrise and the 2 hours surrounding sunset.
+All observers should have the ability to identify all common calls of focal and non-focal marsh bird species in their local area.
+Regularly listening to the recorded calls used for surveys can help someone learn calls, but observers should also practice call identification at marshes where the focal species frequently vocalize.
+Conduct field training during the time of day when vocalization probability is highest, typically during the 2 hours surrounding sunset.
 Marsh bird training workshops are often available free of charge during March; contact the Program Coordinator for information on upcoming training workshops.

 The Survey Coordinator or technicians conducting surveys may be required to take the Department of the Interior Motor Boat Operation Certification Course if motorboats are required to access survey points.

-Distance Estimation
+Whether a motorized boat or non-motorized, a float plan and other safety recommendations should be followed (i.e. life jackets, portable radio, etc).

-All observers should also be trained to accurately estimate distance to calling marsh birds, and to identify the common species of wetland plants within the survey area.
-Methods for training observers to accurately estimate distance include: 1) place a CD or MP3 player in the marsh at an known distance and have observers estimate distance to the recorded call, 2) choose a piece of vegetation in the marsh where the bird is thought to be calling from and use a rangefinder to determine distance, 3) have an observer estimate the distance to a bird that is calling with regularity and is at a very acute angle to a road or marsh edge, then have a second observer walk along the road/edge until they are adjacent from that calling bird, and then measure this distance (by pacing or use of a GPS).
+Distance Estimation - Observers should also be trained to accurately estimate distance to calling marsh birds.
+Methods for training observers to accurately estimate distance include: 1) place a CD or MP3 player in the marsh at an known distance and with varying speaker directions (e.g., directly toward and away from observers) and have observers estimate distance to the recorded call, 2) choose a landmark in the marsh where the bird is thought to be calling from and use a rangefinder to determine distance, 3) have an observer estimate the distance to a bird that is calling with regularity and is at a very acute angle to a road or marsh edge, then have a second observer walk along the road/edge until they are adjacent from that calling bird, and then measure this distance (by pacing or use of a GPS).
 Observers may also practice estimating distance to stationary objects (e.g. a tree or flag pole) and use a GPS or tape measure to verify the correct distance to the object.

-Multiple-observer surveys

-Multiple-observer methods (described in SOP #2) can be very useful during training.
+Multiple-observer Surveys - Multiple-observer methods (described in SOP #2) can be very useful during training.
 After completing a survey, the observers can discuss what they heard and their distance estimates to each bird.
 Periodic multiple-observer surveys not only produce estimates of detection probability (see SOP #4) but also allow participants to determine whether one person is constantly underestimating or overestimating distance to calling birds.
-First-time surveyors can tag along on surveys conducted by more experienced surveyors in their region prior to starting their own surveys.
-They should do at least one "trial run" before their first data collection window begins to become familiar with the data sheet and practice recording the data properly.
+First-time observers can tag along on surveys conducted by more experienced observers in their region prior to starting their own surveys.
+They should conduct at least one "trial run" before their first data collection window begins to become familiar with the data sheet and practice recording the data properly.